Fees/Costs for Counselling

 Deposits need to be arranged before the session date in order to secure your appointment booking.

-Because I offer regular weekly counselling and reserve your appointment for you each week I cannot make the session available for anyone else without sufficient notice.
+Because my counselling methodology means weekly sessions, and by reserving your appointment each week I cannot make the session available for anyone else without sufficient notice.
 Therefore, I operate a cancellation policy which I will discuss with you in full when we first meet.

 A summary of which is:-

-• The first five sessions missed due to a planned holiday will incur no fee.
-Note – a ‘planned’ holiday is a vacation that has been planned in advance and does not include missing a session at the last minute.
+- The first five sessions missed due to planned holidays will incur no fee.
+Note: a ‘planned’ holiday is time away that has been planned in advance and is an actual vacation; it is not “I couldn’t make it that day, so I’ll take it as a vacation”.

-• There is no charge for sessions missed due to public/bank holidays, or when Dean cancels a session or is on vacation, or the building in which we meet is closed, or if Skype video conferencing software/network is not available.
+- There is no charge for sessions missed due to public/bank holidays, or when I cancel a session or am on vacation, or the building in which we meet is closed, or if the Skype video conferencing service is not available to us both.